 SALARY & BENEFITS

 The University provides competitive salaries for fellows.
-In addition, the University provides health insurance, dental insurance, vision insurance, life insurance, disability insurance, professional liability insurance, and retirement benefits for the fellows (and their family members when appropriate).
+In addition, the University provides health insurance, dental insurance, vision insurance, life insurance, disability insurance, professional liability insurance, and retirement benefits.
 Fellows receive 28 vacation days a year.

 If you have any programmatic or administrative questions, please contact: